TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 Legacy webhook
 ==============

-If the repository already had an hook, this is considered deprecated.
-An compatibility layer is still in place, but will be removed in the future.
+If the repository already had a hook, this is considered deprecated.
+A compatibility layer is still in place, but will be removed in the future.

 An update is necessary.